Prunella

 ( proo - NELL - uh )

-At-A-Glance InformationAlso called Self-Heal, this genus of flowering perennial plants needs full sun to light shade and regular water.
+At-A-Glance InformationAlso called Self-Heal, Allheal, or Heal-All, this genus of flowering perennial plants needs full sun to light shade and regular water to perform well.
 The flowers will attract butterflies and other beneficial insects to your garden.
-Prunella is native to Europe, and has a creeping habit, forming low, dense mats of green foliage.
+Prunella is native to Europe and has a creeping habit, forming low, dense mats of green foliage.
 Hooded flowers appear in summertime.
 They are vigorous, hardy plants, and have a tendency to overwhelm their neighbors.
-Useful as a small-scale groundcover.
+Plants can be useful as a small-scale groundcover.

 |